DimaUClab/StELa_Input_Files/starting_structures/katanin/README.md

 The starting structures for running the trimer were adapted 6UGE-ABC-E14.pdb and ATP-BC.pdb.
 It is important to note that in the ring conformation of katanin by which this trimer was generated for, there is no nucleotide in protomer A. The 6uge-abc-e14-atp-topol.top file for the complex set up is provided as an example.

 As done in the monomer, for the COMPLEX setup, the E14 & ATP were incorporated whereas for the APO set up, neither were included.

+The ATP was parameterized with the Automated Topology Builder and Repository (ATB) server.
+The files used are provided in the atb_param directory.